LukeGarrigan/profit-genie/README.md

 - [ ] Disable membership roles (This can be done manually)
 - [ ] Write some integration tests
 - [ ] Ability to click a matched bet to open it and view the entire description
+- [ ] Liquibase implementation for schema modifications